anistor09/RestaurantManagerApp_Internship/README.md

 *Note: This documentation provides an overview of the Login Page component and its functionality.
 To fully understand the implementation and integration within the larger application, reviewing the code implementation is recommended.*

-### **Sidebar menu**
+### **2. Sidebar menu**
 The Sidebar Menu component provides a sidebar navigation menu for the application.
 It allows users to easily navigate between different sections of the application.
 The component is implemented using Vue.js and utilizes various UI components from the Element Plus library.
+This component is available by default on all pages, apart from the login page.

 #### **Dependencies**